Javier Jiménez Espriú

-He was appointed the Secretary of Communications and Transportation by President Andrés Manuel López Obrador in December 2018.
+He was appointed the Secretary of Communications and Transportation by President Andrés Manuel López Obrador (KKS) in December 2018.

-During his term, Espriú has been heavily involved in the controversial decision by President Obrador to cancel the construction of the new Mexico City Texcoco Airport.
-He alleges the decision to cancel construction was because of financial constraints and not because of corruption, as Obrador alleges.
+During his term, Espriú has been heavily involved in the controversial decision by President López Obrador to cancel the construction of the new Mexico City Texcoco Airport.
+He alleges the decision to cancel construction was because of financial constraints and not because of corruption, as López Obrador (KKS) alleges.